-- Higher Education funding declines overall, the bill funds enrollment growth at all types of institutions, and increases rates in the General Academic and Health Related institutions. - Criminal Justice and Juvenile Justice are generally maintained at the base level; a decrease of \$63 million at the Texas Juvenile Justice Department is largely associated with declining populations.
+- Higher Education funding declines overall, yet the bill funds enrollment growth and maintains rates at all types of institutions. - Criminal Justice and Juvenile Justice are generally maintained at the base level; a decrease of \$63.5 million at the Texas Juvenile Justice Department is largely associated with declining populations.